-Sometimes it’s next to impossible for dogs to go outside.
+Looking for some indoor activities for dogs?
 From rainy days to stay-at-home orders, dogs still need things to do while stuck inside.
-Fortunately, we feel your pain and came up with a list of 101 things to do indoors with your dog.
+Fortunately, we feel your pain and came up with a huge list of activities to do with your dog indoors.

 Indoor fun doesn’t mean less fun than outdoor activities with dogs.
 Dogs are adept at tracking a scent, sniffing out treats, and being with their favorite person or people.
-No matter what age, no matter what breed or mutt, here are 101 things you can do with your dog while indoors.
 Let’s get started!

 Before Starting Indoor Activities With Dogs

-No matter what games you play or training sessions you do with your dog, make yourself a promise that you won’t lose your temper, get mad or frustrated with your dog, and take it slow and steady.
+Before starting any indoor activities with your dogs, make yourself a promise that you won’t lose your temper, or get mad or frustrated with your dog.
+Take it slow and steady.

 Use caution when you have multiple dogs and know how to “read” your dog’s body language and behavior to avoid any scuffles or disagreements among pack members.

 At their core, dogs want to please us.
 If a dog is unable to perform a trick or a certain behavior, move on to something else.
 Like people, dogs don’t enjoy nor want to partake in every game or activity we present to them.